Immigration and Visa Information for New Students

 After completing the visa application form, don't forget to print the confirmation page because you will need to bring it to your interview.

-When you upload your photo, be sure it conforms to the photograph requirements.
+When you upload your photo, be sure it fulfills the photograph requirements.

 Step 5: Make a visa appointment at a U.S. Embassy or Consulate closest to your home.